Venkateswaran1451/Jenkins-Zero-To-Hero/README.md

 ```

 ### Grant Jenkins user and Ubuntu user permission to docker deamon.
+### Execute one by one and understand why it's being used.

 ```
 sudo su -
 usermod -aG docker jenkins

 usermod -aG docker ubuntu

 systemctl restart docker

 ```

 Once you are done with the above steps, it is better to restart Jenkins.

+For ex.
+If your Jenkins url is 164.24.522.24:8080 then add /restart at the end of the url like http://164.24.522.24:8080/restart

 ```
 http://<ec2-instance-public-ip>:8080/restart